petersonben50/Everglades/code/assembly_analysis/hgcA/hgcA_processing_2019.md

 ### My workflow for analyzing the hgcA sequences in the Everglades assemblies

 I went ahead with using both metaSPADes and MegaHit assemblies for each of the six sights.
-I'd like to do a comparison in here to see if this is really necessary, or if MegaHit or metaSPADes pulls out more genes.
+I'd like to do a comparison in here to see if this is really necessary, or if MegaHit or metaSPADes pulls out more genes, but not going to prioritize that at this point.

 #### hgcA identification